+Figure 1 – The WMO-GAW global network for GHG

+Local GHG monitoring network

+[b-IPCC Guidelines] define three Tiers for estimating GHG emissions from fossil fuel combustion as follows:

+The Tier 1 method is fuel-based, since emissions from all sources of combustion can be estimated on the basis of the quantities of fuel combusted (usually from national energy statistics) and average emission factors.
+Tier 1 emission factors are available for all relevant direct greenhouse gases.

+The Tier 2 method is estimated from similar fuel statistics as used in the Tier 1 method, but country-specific emission factors are used in place of the Tier 1 defaults because different specific fuels, combustion technologies or even individual plants may produce different country-specific emission factors.

+The Tier 3 method uses either detailed emission models or measurements and data at individual plant level where appropriate.
+Properly applied, these models and measurements should provide better estimates primarily for non-CO2 greenhouse gases, though at the cost of more detailed information and effort.

+The Tier 3 method allows an enterprise to measure real GHG emissions to avoid overestimations which may happen due to the conservativeness principle by which conservative assumptions, values and procedures are used when data and assumptions are uncertain and the cost of measures to reduce uncertainty is not worth the increase in accuracy.
+Conservative accounting results for GHG emissions may be more likely to be overestimated than underestimated.

+Enterprises may install a local GHG monitoring network at their plant level.

 Analysis of environmental impact by USN applications and services

 Deployment elements of USN

-[ITU-T Y.2221] define the ubiquitous sensor network (USN) as a conceptual network and an informational infrastructure which delivers sensed information and knowledge services to anyone at anywhere and anytime where the information and knowledge is developed by using context awareness.
+[ITU-T Y.2221] define the USN as a conceptual network and an informational infrastructure which delivers sensed information and knowledge services to anyone at anywhere and anytime where the information and knowledge is developed by using context awareness.

-USN applications and services are created by integration of sensor network services into network infrastructure.
-They are applied to everyday life in an invisible way as everything is virtually linked by pervasive networking between users (including machine and human) and sensor nodes, relayed through intermediate networking entities such as application servers, middleware entities, access network entities, and USN gateways.
-Integrating of the elements, USN applications and services can be used in many civilian application areas such as industrial automation, home automation, agricultural monitoring, healthcare, environment, pollution and disaster surveillance, homeland security, military field.
+USN applications and services are established by integration of sensor network services into network infrastructure.
+They are applied to everyday life in an invisible way as everything is virtually linked by pervasive networking between users (including machine and human) and sensor nodes, and relayed through intermediate networking entities such as application servers, middleware entities, access network entities, and USN gateways.
+Integrating of the elements, USN applications and services can be used in many civilian application areas such as industrial automation, home automation, agricultural monitoring, healthcare, environment, pollution and disaster surveillance, homeland security, and military field.

-Figure 1 shows elements of deploying USN applications and services to mitigate the climate change.
+Figure 2 shows elements of deploying USN applications and services to mitigate the climate change.
 They may cause negative impacts as well as positive impacts to the environment.